-At June 30, 2017, the District has payables to the PSERS pension plan of \$705,721 which is comprised of staff payroll accruals and the quarterly PSERS liability for second quarter 2017 retirement contributions.
+At June 30, 2018, the District has payables to the PSERS pension plan of \$738,866 which is comprised of staff payroll accruals and the quarterly PSERS liability for second quarter 2018 retirement contributions.

 Note 11.
-Post-Employment Benefits Other Than Pensions
+Other Post-Employment Benefits - Single Employer District Plan

 Plan Description - Southern Huntingdon County School District administers a single-employer, defined-benefit healthcare plan.
 The plan provides medical benefits to eligible retirees and their spouses through the District's group-health insurance plan, which covers both active and retired members.
 Benefit provisions are established through retirement-incentive negotiations between the District and the union representing District instructional-staff employees.
 Retired employees are allowed to continue coverage for themselves and their dependents in the employer's group-health plan until the retired employees reach Medicare age.
 Employees are eligible upon retirement with 30 years of PSERS service or upon superannuation retirement (PSERS members prior to July 1, 2011, who are age 60 with 30 years of service, age 62 with 1 year of service, or 35 years of service regardless of age.
 PSERS members after July 1, 2011, who are age 65 with 3 years of service or upon attainment of a total combination of age plus service equal to or greater than 92 with a minimum of 35 years of service).
+Currently, the plan has 161 active participants and 17 retired participants.
 The plan does not issue a publicly-available financial report.